rayhan-wijaya/base-ui/README.md

 They are the same thing.

+## UI Management with Refs

+You might realize a pattern with BaseUI.
+Providing no virtual dom, and no other solution like it, you're going to need to use refs.

+Refs are magical, as prevent you to think more about your UI and have a greater control over it.
+BaseUI isn't meant to replace your existing UI code, which may use `Instance.new()`, but BaseUI's role is to be a simple library to make UI easier.
+All your updating logic you created in your UI code, can be transferrable to BaseUI.

 ## Side Note

 But straight up, if your UI is already precreated in ScreenGui, not using